Was Your Netflix Account Hacked? What To Do

 Netflix account credentials can be gained through phishing attempts, data leaks, or malware infections that steal your information, to name a few.
 Hacked accounts go for around $12 on the dark web and are surprisingly easy to get.
 If you have good antivirus software and stay on the lookout, you can catch and fix a hack before it becomes a big problem.

-Netflix has been cracking down on password sharing, so having your account hacked not only compromises your privacy and financial information but also may lead to an account deactivation.
+Netflix has been cracking down on password sharing, so having your account hacked not only compromises your privacy and financial information but may also lead to account deactivation.
 But how do you know if your account was hacked, and what can you do about it?

 In this article